 Kidepo Valley National Park

-Covering an area of 1,442km2 is Uganda’s most spectacular wilderness, Kidepo valley national park.
+Kidepo Valley National Park is a covering of an area of 1,442km2, Uganda’s most spectacular wilderness, Kidepo valley national park.
 Gazetted in 1962, same year Uganda got its independence, it is the most authentic of the African wildernesses in Uganda and probably the least visited parks due to the long haul journey of travel.
 Kidepo valley is located in the North-Eastern part of Uganda bordering Sudan and Kenya, in the Karamoja region.
 It lies at an altitude range between 914 m and 2,750 m above sea level.
 This consideration, combined with the valley’s open, savanna habitat, makes it the park’s prime game viewing location.

 Indeed it is possible to sight a good variety of wildlife simply by scanning the valley with binoculars from the comfort of the Apoka lodge.
 It is much interesting to take a trip to Kidepo by use of surface Road transport which provides en-route view drives and charter flights are booked from Entebbe-Kajjansi airstrip to reach Kidepo.

 The vegetation is dominated by an open Savannah, with dry mountain forest and acacia forest.
 The park hosts at least 86 mammal species (elephants, zebras, giraffes, buffaloes, bush pig) including many predators.
 Like black backed jackal, African hunting dog, bat eared fox, cheetah, caracal, lions, and leopards.
 There are 17 antelope species.
 The bird checklist is of 475 recorded species, including 56 raptors, like pygmy falcon, Ostriches], tawny eagle, secretary bird, vultures.